So, this weekend I did a thing!

 Usage

-IONOSinventory.py exposes bi default the --list functionality required by the Ansible inventory system; the --list switch is the only one implemented so far.
+IONOSinventory.py exposes by default the --list functionality required by the Ansible inventory system; the --list switch is the only one implemented so far.

 In this mode, the IONOSinventory.py will expose servers grouped by Virtual Data Center and by Name.
-At this moment there is an issue with the 'grouped by name' as if there are multiple machines with the same name across multiple Virtual Data Center they will all be used as 'host' by Ansible.
+At this moment, there is an issue with the ‘grouped by name’ as if there are multiple machines with the same name across multiple Virtual Data Centers, they will all be used as ‘host’ by Ansible.

 Test your setup

-Is it possible to run the script stand-alone against the IONOS API to verify if the username and password used are working as expected in terms of accessing resources
+It is possible to run the script stand-alone against the IONOS API to verify if the username and password used are working as expected in terms of accessing resources:

-$ export IONOS_USERNAME="your@username.com" && export IONOS_PASSWORD="your password" ; inventory.py
+$ export IONOS_USERNAME="[email protected]" && export IONOS_PASSWORD="your password" ; python3 IONOSinventory.py

 {